PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/PythonForMatlabProgrammers.md

 ![](media/image4.png)

 Plotting the data provides the figure above.
 Several comments are warranted here.
-First, the pandas' library was able to successfully load a remotely-hosted data set that we did not even bother to pre-inspect.
+First, the pandas library was able to successfully load a remotely-hosted data set that we did not even bother to pre-inspect.
 Pandas placed the data into its DataFrame object, automatically included labels and inserted a row index.
 Using pandas'